mstksg/inCode/copy/entries/five-point-haskell-1.md

 ability to write sloppy code that works, or that flow states can enable some great feats.
 After all, we all program with a certain sense of _imago machinae_.
 Instead, it means that that all such states are _fundamentally unstable_ in their nature and will always fail at some point.
+The "total" doesn't mean we are totally cooked, it means this eventual reckoning applies to _all_ such shortcuts.

 The problem won't be solved by "get good".
 The problem is solved by utilizing the tooling we are given, especially since Haskell makes them so accessible and